 Generally legal aid is not available for motoring cases, save for some serious or complex cases where a person is also financially eligible.
 More often than not, motoring cases are privately funded.

 The Solicitors Regulation Authority Transparency Rules require us to publish details of costs for the provision of advice and representation at the magistrates’ court in relation to summary only offences dealt with at a single hearing.

 We often represent clients on a fixed-fee basis.
 The fee is calculated on the basis of the amount of work we believe will be involved in a case.
-For straight forward not guilty/guilty plea case dealt with in one of our local courts (St Albans or Stevenage Magistrates’ Court) our usual fixed-fee would be £500 plus travel disbursements at 45p/mile and parking (a total of approximately £12.20 for St Albans and £25.70 for Stevenage) and VAT*.
+For straight forward not guilty/guilty plea case dealt with in one of our local courts (St Albans Magistrates’ Court) our usual fixed-fee would be £750 plus VAT and travel disbursements at 45p/mile and parking (a total of approximately £12.20 for St Albans) and VAT*.
 This fee includes:

 • Obtaining and considering evidence